Master of Dietetics

 Deakin’s Masters program allows you to start your career sooner; being one of few Masters programs in dietetics in Australia of 18 months duration.

 Failure of a compulsory practicum component in any unit of study will normally lead to exclusion.
-All expenses associated with practicum units are the responsibility of the student.
+All expenses associated with practicum units, including any transportation or accommodation costs are the responsibility of the student.

 Teaching, placements and assessment tasks may take place outside of Deakin University teaching periods